3 eCommerce Fraud Prevention Best Practices!

 - Require The Card Verification Value With Every Purchase Made Through Your Store: You’re probably aware that most online stores require you to enter the three-digit CVC code on the back of your credit card every time you make a purchase.
 This is because CVC codes cannot be stored along with credit card numbers and card owner’s names, making it much more difficult for hackers to steal your customers’ payment information, lessening the chance you have of having unauthorized orders through stolen identities.

-However, in order to implement stringent security measures and ensure the safety of your business and customer information for your eCommerce website, it is advisable to partner with a reliable eCommerce development firm.
+However, in order to implement stringent security measures and ensure the safety of your business and customer information for your eCommerce website, it is advisable to partner with a reliable custom web application development company.
 Rishabh Software has helped several eCommerce businesses leverage robust security techniques so as to safeguard customers’ trust in their business.
 Get in touch with us for your eCommerce store development needs now.